sylvanavankessel/thesis/README.md

 1. Download: Clone or download the entire repository to your computer.

-2. Open Main File: Open the file Preferendus_model_2.xlsm in Microsoft Excel.
+2. Open Main File: Open the file Preferendus_model.xlsm in Microsoft Excel.

 3. Input Data: Input relevant data into the tool as per the provided instructions or guidelines, which can found in the tool or in the accompanying report to this project.